Zyqua/Zyqua.github.io/source/posts/musicalcollection.md

 #### 《F♯ A♯ ∞》
 - 《The Dead Flag Blues》
 - 《East Hastings》
-- ❤《Providence》
+- 👍《Providence》
 ### Yndi Halda
 #### 《Enjoy Eternal Bliss》
-- ❤《Dash And Blast》
+- 👍《Dash And Blast》
-- ❤《We Flood Empty Lakes》
+- 👍《We Flood Empty Lakes》
-- ❤《A Song For Starlit Beaches》
+- 👍《A Song For Starlit Beaches》
-- ❤《Illuminate My Heart, My Darling!》
+- 👍《Illuminate My Heart, My Darling!》
 ### MONO
 #### 《Hymn to the Immortal Wind》
-- ❤《Ashes In The Snow》
+- 👍《Ashes In The Snow》
 - 《Burial At Sea》
 - 《Silent Flight, Sleeping Down》
-- ❤《Pure As Snow (Trails of the Winter Storm)》
+- 👍《Pure As Snow (Trails of the Winter Storm)》
 - 《Follow The Map》
 - 《The Battle To Heaven》
 - 《Everlasting Light》